 Priority One: Stop the Bleeding

 Use the cleanest material possible to hold pressure on the wound.
 A 4×4 gauze pad works great.
 I recommend carrying a few in your first aid kit.
 Do not constantly lift your hand to see if the bleeding has stopped.
 Hold a continuous and steady pressure.
 If the bleeding soaks through the gauze, do not change it, just add a new piece on top.
-Almost all bleeding can be stopped by holding pressure
+Almost all external bleeding can be stopped by holding pressure.

 If the bleeding is massive and pulsatile, meaning it is rhythmically pulsing out, you may be dealing with an arterial bleed, which is much more serious and life threatening.
 This is a situation that needs professional help ASAP.

-Elevate the extremity and apply a pressure dressing.
+If you are dealing with a pulsatile bleed, elevate the extremity and apply a pressure dressing.
 If the wound still continues to bleed profusely, consider a tourniquet.
 Tourniquets should only be used in life threatening situations because they can cause considerable nerve and tissue damage, and possibly lead to limb loss.
 If you’re dealing with an arterial bleed, it’s time to bail on your backcountry adventure.